4 Eyes Photography

 Jessica Todd Harper

 Published in Martha Stewart Living and O: The Oprah Magazine, Harper makes art out of weddings.
 A recognized portrait artist, she emphasizes found moments and focuses on highlighting intimacy.
 To give her full attention to every project, she seldom shoots more than five weddings a year.
 Prices from $3,400.

 Jimmy Ryan Photography

 Ryan’s background in landscape and live-music photography made for an easy transition into weddings.
-For more than 12 years, he has photographed weddings all over the world, adding a touch of Old Hollywood romance.
+For 15 years, he has photographed weddings all over the world, adding a touch of Old Hollywood romance.
 For example, he might take shots of newlyweds peering down from a castle turret or replicating the iconic Robert Doisneau kiss in front of the Flatiron Building.
 Full-day packages with two photographers start at $5,000.

 Joel Greenberg & Wendy Stewart Photography

 This duo’s vivid portraits and joy-filled spontaneous shots have earned them rave reviews for 20 years.
 Packages (from $2,950) include wedding-day coverage with two photographers, an engagement photo session, web upload, and hi-res digital files.

 274 Water St., nr.
 Dover St., Ste.
 4F; 212-285-0979; wedphotos.com